Sengakuji Temple – resting place of the 47 ronin

 • What happened at the end of the story?
 The government forced the men to commit seppuku (ritual suicide).

 • Was Yoshinaka Kira a bad guy?
 So the story goes, but little historical evidence supports this.
-On Tokyo’s east side, where he lived, his reputation is good.
+His reputation is good on Tokyo’s east side where he lived, even today.

 Sengakuji Temple and its cemetery are great for those interested in Japanese history.
-And you can get some great shots of the graves of the people who were directly involved in this famous samurai story.
-If you have any questions or comments, please leave them below.
+You can get some great shots of the graves of the people directly involved in this samurai story.
+Leave questions and comments below.

-4 thoughts on “Sengakuji Temple – resting place of the 47 ronin”
+2 thoughts on “Sengakuji Temple Resting Place of the 47 Ronin”

 1. Sharon Di Antonio